 One of the key functions of our Board of Directors is informed oversight of our risk management process.
 The Board does not have a standing risk management committee, but rather administers this oversight function directly through the Board of Directors as a whole, as well as through the Audit Committee.
 The Audit Committee receives reports from management periodically regarding our assessment of risks.
 In addition, the Audit Committee reports regularly to our Board of Directors, which also considers our risk profile.
 The Audit Committee and our Board of Directors focus on the most significant risks we face and our general risk management strategies.
+For instance, the Audit Committee reviews cybersecurity risk, as part of its review of our cybersecurity framework, measures, tools, and compliance, on at least an annual basis.
 While our Board of Directors oversees our risk management, management is responsible for day-to-day risk management processes.
-Our Board of Directors expects management to consider risk and risk management in each business decision, to proactively develop and monitor risk management strategies and processes for day-to-day activities and to effectively implement risk management strategies and our Board of Directors.
+Our Board of Directors expects management to consider risk and risk management in each business decision, to proactively develop and monitor risk management strategies and processes for day-to-day activities and to effectively implement risk management strategies adopted by the Audit Committee and our Board of Directors.
 We believe this division of responsibilities is the most effective approach for addressing the risks we face and that our Board of Directors' leadership structure, which also emphasizes the independence of our Board of Directors in its oversight of its business and affairs, supports this approach.